AshleighSham/DF_capstone/README.md

 - As a Data Engineer, I want to extract live data from Spotify API's for relevant analysis.
 - As a Data Engineer, I want to transform and standardise the dataset for accurate analysis.
 - As a Data Engineer, I want to load the data into a PostgreSQL database so that it can be easily queried.
-- As a Data Analyst, I want to view an Artist's Top track and Albums because I'm nosy.
+- As a Data Analyst, I want to view an Artist's Top tracks and Albums with corresponding duration, popularity and release year data to see any trends over time.
 - Aa a Data Analyst, I want to be able to filter data by year, genre or popularity so I can draw specific insights.

 ## Repository Structure